Dr. Hedy Lee Kindler

 Because of her research and these editorial positions, Dr. Kindler is at the forefront of the latest research into mesothelioma treatment.

 Dr. Kindler has also written many academic articles, book chapters, and review articles.
-She has traveled internationally to present lectures and lead discussions at hundreds of scientific meetings to further share her medical expertise with the world.
+She has traveled internationally to present lectures and lead discussions at hundreds of scientific meetings to share her medical expertise with the world.

 In recognition of her contributions as a doctor and researcher, Dr. Kindler is continuously listed as one of the Best Doctors in America, America’s Top Doctors for Cancer, and Top Doctors in Chicago.